Otto Küsel: Detention in German concentration camps

 Küsel was arrested because of offences against property.
 On 20 May 1940 he came from the Sachsenhausen concentration camp to Auschwitz I in a group of 30 criminal prisoners.
 His prison number was number 2.

 As a prisoner functionary, he was responsible to coordinate the work of the prisoners and used his position to help them, for instance by assigning good labour details to weaker prisoners.

 On the afternoon of 29 December 1942, Küsel escaped together with the Polish prisoners, Jan Baraś Komski, Mieczysław Januszewski and Bolesław Kuczbara.

 Küsel was arrested in Warsaw and sent back to Auschwitz in September 1943.
 He was kept in isolation until November and released to the main camp in November during an amnesty related to the taking of office of the new commander Arthur Liebehenschel.
-On 9 November 1944 he was sent to Flossenbürg.
+On 9 November 1944 Küsel was sent to Flossenbürg.

 After the war

 Küsel was among the 211 survivors of Auschwitz testifying in the Frankfurt Auschwitz Trials.
+After the war, he worked as a commercial traveller.
+Küsel died in Oberviechtach, Bavaria, on 17 November 1984.